LMSC-NTappy/nanodescript/README.md

 the results.
 If you are interested in python slicing of stl files, check out SamDehaeck's [TipSlicer](https://github.com/SamDehaeck/TipSlicer) project.

+Nanodescript is developed and tested on the Photonic Professional GT(2).

 ## Documentation

 This is it.
 It should get you started, for more information I let you explore the code a bit yourself,